 I myself am pretty happy about the nominations.
 Even if I might have wished for more love for certain overlooked or barely acknowledged films (“Loving”, “The Lobster”, “Love and Friendship”, “Silence”…), I can safely say that I really really liked 8 of the 9 Best Picture nominees, even loved quite a few, and rate at least 3 among my top films of the year and even decade.
 The one of the nine not included, well, I haven’t seen it yet…

 The Oscars will be handed out February 26.
 Here’s the full nomination list, with my little asides on trivia and taste (update 2/27: all winners have been underlined – read my response to the Best Picture weirdness here):

 Best motion picture of the year

-Shawn Levy, Dan Levine, Aaron Ryder and David Linde, Producers – 8 noms in total:
+Shawn Levy, Dan Levine, Aaron Ryder and David Linde, Producers – 8 noms in total (One win):

 Picture – Director – Original Screenplay – Editing – Cinematography – Production Design – Sound Editing – Sound Mixing